 Conferences with teachers or the administrator may be scheduled at any time in addition to the required conference that is scheduled once a year.
-The required conference is after the first ten week marking period and a second conference for those needing academic attention may be held at the end of the second quarter.
+The required conference is after the first ten-week marking period and a second conference for those needing academic attention may be held at the end of the second quarter.
 The intent of these conferences is to discuss current progress and encourage academic growth.
 Open communication is encouraged at any time during the school year.
+Parents can schedule appointments with the teacher or administrator to address any issues or concerns.